How to be a Coordinator

 3. You can contact your customers and let them know to come by when we get there, or come by later, as you desire.

-4. On delivery day, we show up with our truck and unload your orders.
+4. On delivery day, we show up with our van and unload your orders.
 We try to be pretty much on time.
 Sometimes we are early, sometimes late.
 Mostly on time.

 5. You can be there to greet us or not, depends on what works best for you.
 We sometimes have excruciatingly early drops and the coordinator leaves out coolers which we fill and leave.
-You just make sure they get handed out within a few hours.
+You just make sure the orders get handed out within a few hours.

 6. Coolers on the porch are a good thing if you have them.
-We have 150qt coolers left over from when we were doing deliveries with the pickup truck, so we can give you one of those if you need one.
+We have 150 quart coolers left over from when we were doing deliveries with the pickup truck, so we can give you one of those if you need one.

 7. Caroline checks off the orders as they come out of the truck.
 Since she started doing that, we don’t make nearly the amount of drop off screw-ups as we used to.